Nuand/bladeRF/doc/development/no_os_v1_251_ad9361_migration.md

 ## Proposal implemented

-Migration commits `a72c5157d` and `e039b3c5c` port the dependency on top of current master, use the upstream v1.251.0 AXI cores, supply separate host and Nios platform operations, pass the owning bladeRF as AXI context, and retain AD9361 initialization behavior where the new API still supports it.
+Migration commit `2114eac4c` and its focused fixups port the dependency on top of current master, use the upstream v1.251.0 AXI cores, supply separate host and Nios platform operations, pass the owning bladeRF as AXI context, and retain AD9361 initialization behavior where the new API still supports it.
-Independent-FDD mode is the one deliberate parameter exception: v1.251.0 rejects the old value during Nios initialization, while normal FDD preserves the supported bladeRF2 operation.
+The profiles keep legacy independent-FDD mode enabled.
+They disable the new managed TX LO power-down behavior because the old driver did not manage TX LO power this way.

-Commit `c693e4c47` restores the production timing policy after a candidate FPGA image exposed intermittent three-buffer RX reordering.
+Commit `1792268b1` restores the production timing policy after a candidate FPGA image exposed intermittent three-buffer RX reordering.
 Production builds skip digital-interface tuning as before, timing-verification builds request it, and the fast-AGC initialization retains the bladeRF2 LVDS bias, termination, phase,